wlepage/wlepage.github.io/index.md

 	<img src="img/profile.jpg" width="240" height="240" class="rounded8" />
 </div>

 ## Bio
 I am a Ph.D. student in Mechanical Engineering at the University of Michigan.
 For my dissertation, I am investigating the fatigue and fracture mechanics of shape memory alloys with techniques that redefine the limits of experimental mechanics.
-Along with my thesis, I'm also studying the coupled mechanical, electrochemical, and thermal interactions of lithium metal anodes for next-generation batteries.
+I'm also studying the coupled mechanical, electrochemical, and thermal interactions of lithium metal anodes for next-generation batteries.
 After completing my Ph.D., I seek to be a professor who equips and inspires students to serve people and the planet through engineering.

 ## Curriculum vitae
 [View my complete CV here](../William_LePage.pdf).

 ## Education
 <figure>